 The City has hired MIG, Inc. to assist with a feasibility study of the option to convert BBF Golf Course to natural habitat.
 MIG's scope includes an assessment of existing site and habitat conditions.
+The plan outlined in the report is only meant to be conceptual in nature to demonstrate the type of improvements that can be made to the property.
+Actual design for the site would be generated only if this option is chosen.
 Generally, Stevens Creek has been a protected resource for more than 100 years due to its value as a wildlife corridor.
 The value of the corridor has increased over time, given the continued urbanization of the area.

 BBF Golf Course is predominately located within the Federal Emergency Management Agency's (FEMA) 100-yr Flood Zone.
-Habitat native to the golf course would typically include multiple special-status plants but currently these plants cannot be found at the site.
+Habitat native to the property would typically include multiple special-status plants but currently these plants cannot be found at the site.
 Additionally, MIG determined that up to three wildlife species may currently occur at the site.